 - Cedar Crest will provide you with an email account.
 The email login page is http://mail.cedarcrest.edu.

 - You should know how to send an attachment with your email account.
 It is likely that your professor will require you to email your assignments using email.

 In addition to email, most professors will also require you to use Microsoft Word to complete assignments during your course.
 If your computer skills are out of date or you just need a refresher, Tech Tutors are available through Academic Services.
 To request an appointment, visit the Tutor Request Form on the Academic Services My Cedar Crest page.
-Directions are below.

 Know how to get technical assistance:

 - Should you experience difficulty logging into My Cedar Crest, please contact the Cedar Crest HelpDesk at 610-606-4635 or email firstname.lastname@example.org.